vikashsurin/blog-grpc-go/blog-grpc-go/README.md

 - server listen on port :5000
 - envoy takes port :5000 from server and listen on port :8080 from client
 - client sends req on port :8080

+## start redis server

+- for local dev, it should be installed
+- command - `redis-server`

+## start mongodb server

+- for local dev, it should be installed
+- command - `mongod`